JasoFal/VendorAndOrderTracker.Solution/README.md

 ## Setup/Installation Requirements

-1. _Open Git Bash/Open terminal of your choice navigate to directory of your choice and run this command `https://github.com/JasoFal/VendorAndOrderTracker.Solution.git`_
+1. _Open Git Bash/Open terminal of your choice navigate to directory of your choice and run this command `git clone https://github.com/JasoFal/VendorAndOrderTracker.Solution.git`_
 2. _Once you have cloned the project, navigate to project folder using Git Bash/ a terminal of your choice using the cd command.
 Or you can use file explorer to open the project manually._
 3. _Then once in the VendorAndOrderTracker directory, run: `dotnet build`._
 ------------------